AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn-cache-purge.md

 >[!NOTE]
 >This feature is not yet generally available.
 To join the early-adopter program, email `aemcs-cdn-config-adopter@adobe.com`.

-Purging removes an object from the Adobe CDN cache, prompting future requests that would otherwise hit that cached object to proceed to origin as a cache miss.
+Purging removes an object from the Adobe CDN cache, resulting in future requests proceeding to the origin as a cache miss, rather than being served from cache.
 AEM as a Cloud Service allows you to configure a Purge API Token, which can then be used in API calls.
-See link TBD  to learn how to configure this token by using the Cloud Manager Configuration Pipeline Authentication directives.
+Read the [Configuring CDN Credentials and Authentication article](/help/implementing/dispatcher/cdn-credentials-authentication.md#purge-API-token) to learn how to configure this token using the Cloud Manager Configuration Pipeline Authentication directives.

 There are three supported purging variations: